David Zucker’s interest in green building started in a Dumpster.

-That purely bottom-line goal quickly evolved into a wholesale commitment to green building, one that has resulted in sky-high returns and retention rates, lower operating costs, higher rents, and satisfied tenants and investors—all for a premium of less than 2 percent of overall development costs.
+That purely proprietary goal quickly evolved into a wholesale commitment to green building, one that’s resulted in sky-high returns and retention rates, lower operating costs, higher rents, and satisfied tenants and investors—all for a premium of less than 2 percent of overall development costs.

 By the end of the year, Zocalo Community Development, co-founded by Zucker and business partner Chris Achenbach, will open 2020 Lawrence, a 231-unit rental property in Denver’s downtown core that will target professional Gen Y renters with smaller units, lower rents, and a higher level of energy savings, indoor air quality, and comfort than any previous Zocalo building.
 “It’s the next-highest point of our sustainability arc,” says Zucker.
 “We’re interested in turning toward rentals that are more achievable for more people.”

-That direction aligns well with the coming onslaught of Millennials down their career paths and look and pay for communities that share their environmental sensitivities.
-In fact, 19 percent of Gen Yers are willing to pay significantly more for a green product, according to a recent national Capstrat-Public Policy Polling survey, a muchas they start higher percentage than among any older generation.
+That direction aligns well with the coming wave of Millennials as they start their careers and seek communities that share their environmental sensitivities.
+In fact, 19 percent of Gen Yers are willing to pay significantly more for green, according to a Capstrat-Public Policy Polling survey, a much higher percentage than any other generation.

 Like Zucker, Portland-based developer Ed McNamara is keenly focused on achieving high levels of energy, water, and other resource efficiencies.
 Unlike his Denver counterpart, he’s obligated by HUD and other public financing partners to rent at below-market rates.